Matthew Diller: Views

 Under Diller's deanship, both Cardozo and Fordham Law have notably become active in endeavours for stronger access to justice and court reform on eviction prevention.
 He has supported reforms, activism and lawyers' involvement in defense of immigrants and the poor.
-In 2010, Diller supported increased diversity and inclusion of the LGBT+ community in Yashiva University.
+In 2010, Diller supported increased diversity and inclusion of the LGBT+ community in Yeshiva University.

 As the dean, since the onset of the COVID-19 pandemic, Diller notably reacted swiftly to adapt students to the coming realities of virtual litigation, remote recruiting, collaboration and work, and increasing role of artificial intelligence in law.
 "We must counter these far-reaching changes to the legal industry with meaningful and lasting adjustments of our own," he wrote in 2021 in the New York Law Journal.
 He said that since the beginning of the pandemic, he has transformed from the dean of "No" to the dean of "Yes!"

 When Derek Chauvin was in 2021 convicted in George Floyd's murder case, Diller commented that the conviction came as a 'relief' and it made him 'hopeful for our future.'

 In 2022, Diller wrote a letter to the vice-chancellor of Queen's University in Belfast, voicing "concern for the safety" of Professor Colin Harvey, who was criticized by unionist politicians in Ireland and abused on social media for supporting the constitutional change and processes envisioned in the 1998 Good Friday Agreement.
 Diller wrote he supported the Belfast university in "doing all it can to safeguard Colin as well as doing all it can to uphold the value of civil discourse and academic freedom".